 However with Orlando’s predominantly a flat landscape, it is not as exciting a view as say the view of historic London from the top of The Coca-Cola London Eye and many of the familiar tourist landmarks are not that distinct as they are quite a distance away and the heat haze can hamper the view.

 At night the wheel is illuminated and lately has shown support for a number of events both worldwide and locally.
+You can even pay to have The Wheel give you and your party a baby gender reveal.

 Other Merlin Attractions and Tickets